 Airfare (estimated) - $1,500 Personal Expenses (estimated) ~ $500 Estimated total cost - $8,900

 The faculty director is responsible for the selection of each group based on the following criteria:

 *Academic suitability (2 semesters of French or FRH 113 is required)

 *Seriousness of the student in pursuing the academic and cultural aims of the program

 *Applicability of the program to the student's interests and studies.

-Please contact the Center for International Studies for scholarship information
+Please contact the Center for Global Programs and Studies for scholarship information

 Phone: (336) 758-3949

 Wake Forest University • Winston-Salem, North Carolina • Information: 336.758.5255 | Feedback